binaryage/blog/_posts/2017-03-19-sip-and-installing-total-apps.md

 So before installing our apps, turn SIP off, Then once the apps are installed you are free to turn SIP back on.

-This new installtion method is supported from TotalFinder v1.x.x and TotalSpaces2 v2.5.4.
+This new installation method is supported from TotalFinder v1.9.0 and TotalSpaces2 v2.5.4.

 If you are upgrading from a previous version, everything will continue to work normally.
 But in order to turn SIP fully on, you must go through the above process.